omnipotence-eth/manna-trading/CRON_SETUP.md

 Since the free tier doesn't support frequent cron jobs, the bot continues to run via **client-side polling**:
 - The dashboard calls `/api/trading` every 10 seconds when you have the browser open
-- The hourly cron job serves as a **backup** to ensure at least 1 analysis per hour runs even when the browser is closed
+- The daily cron job serves as a **backup** to ensure at least 1 analysis per day runs even when the browser is closed

 ### If You Upgrade to Vercel Pro